Jyotirmoyp/calcpiplus/README.md

 precalcpi produces required input for in.calcpi.inexv and in.findnn.

-post calcpi process the results from calcpi.
+post calcpi processes the results from calcpi.

+If you have any query, please write an email to: jyotirmoy.paul@uni-bayreuth.de